 adoption placement, or based on planned medical treatment, the employee shall provide

-his/her supervisor with not less than 30 calendar days notice before the date the leave is to begin.
+their department human resource representative with not less than 30 calendar days notice before the date the leave is to begin.
 If not foreseeable 30 days in advance, the employee shall provide verbal notice within two working days of learning of the need for leave and should provide an

-explanation to his/her supervisor indicating why providing such notice was not practicable.
+explanation to their department human resource representative indicating why providing such notice was not practicable.
 Failure to respond to such inquiries may result in denial of FMLA protection if the supervisor is unable to determine that leave is FMLA qualifying.
 If employee fails

-to comply with these procedures, absent unusual circumstances, the supervisor may delay
+to comply with these procedures, absent unusual circumstances, the department may delay

 or deny FMLA-protected leave.
 If the leave is for planned medical treatment, the employee shall make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the department.
 When foreseeable leave is due to a qualifying exigency, notice must be provided as soon as practicable regardless of how far in advance leave was foreseeable.